lay-it-out/OOPSLA23-Artifact/README.md

 TODO: explain run_tests.py; without `--all` we do not run test cases like Python and SASS; timeout;

+To run all the experiments included in Section 7 of our paper, we have designed a script called `run_tests.py`, which runs all benchmarks in parallel, collect the metrics, and write the metrics in a file.
+This tool supports two command-line options:

+- `--all` determines whether benchmarks of SASS and Python grammars are included.
+Without the options, those benchmarks are excluded from running, which is useful if your time for artifact evaluation is limited.
+- `--timeout` determines how long (in seconds) shall we wait before killing the tool process and recording a case as `TIMEOUT`.
+The default is

 you can choose whether `--all` should be added

 Then, execute the following command to run all but Python / SASS testcases.